Minigrants for Undergraduate Research & Creative Activities

 • If you purchased any equipment, please remember that this is the property of the university.
 The equipment should be returned to your faculty mentor or departmental budget person.
 The report should indicate who the equipment was submitted to.

 • The report should include a budget that shows the funds awarded and the expenditure of the funds.
 Any funds not spent by June 30th will be returned to Undergraduate Education, extensions are not granted.
-Fill out the expenses spreadsheet, and upload to the Mini-grant End-of-Year Report (link above).
+Fill out the expenses spreadsheet, and upload to the Minigrant End-of-Year Report (link above).

 • Travel Grants Deadline

-Accepted on a rolling basis to allow time for decision and transfer of funds.
+Travel minigrant applications are accepted on a rolling basis to allow time for decision and transfer of funds.
 Applications should be submitted as soon as you have proof of acceptance to present and no later than 2 months in advance of the conference date.

 Additional Information